MonoidMusician/blog/sources/implicit_arguments.md

 Thus the main improvement in this case is (wait for it): emulating mixed-mode typing for functions.
 (Having some arguments in _syn_, and determining some information from the expected type `T` of the whole partially applied function `f a b : T`.)

-Which is why you shouldn’t even be using bidirectional typing in the first place!
+Which is why you shouldnʼt even be using bidirectional typing in the first place!
 Urgh!
 (Unification handles this exact problem more elegantly.
 And it forces you to make your coercions coherent!)

-Thus we’ve already gone from “let’s add implicits to bidirectional typing” to “let’s emulate unification except worse”.
+Thus weʼve already gone from “letʼs add implicits to bidirectional typing” to “letʼs emulate unification except worse”.

-In particular, one way that it is worse is that we have to commit to modes up-front: we can’t decide to _try_ infering this argument as _syn_, then fall back to infering something else and returning to _chk_ it, etc.
+In particular, one way that it is worse is that we have to commit to modes up-front: we canʼt decide to _try_ infering this argument as _syn_, then fall back to infering something else and returning to _chk_ it, etc.

-The other way that it is worse is that we can’t provide partial types to anything.
+The other way that it is worse is that we canʼt provide partial types to anything.

-So we’ll see what we’re able to make of it.
+So weʼll see what weʼre able to make of it.

 ### Inferring patterns of _syn/chk_ for arguments